 - How can genetics help save species?
 (Sexual reproduction and heredity!)

-When it comes down to it, this anchor experience is designed to spark questions like: How does resource availability affect populations?
+When it comes down to it, this anchor experience is designed to spark questions like: Does resource availability affect populations?
 How do environmental and genetic factors affect growth and reproduction?
 How are traits passed on?
-How can we help biodiversity?
+Can we help biodiversity?
 More specifically as related to this phenomenon, students will ask (and answer) questions like: Why are koala habitats so limited?
 (Resource availability!
 Human impacts!)
 How can koalas eat primarily toxin-rich eucalyptus leaves?
 How do new traits and/or adaptations emerge?
 (Genetics!)
 What happens to organism health when genetic diversity declines?
 (Genetics!)
 Why are koala populations endangered?
 (Human impacts!)
 How can we help maintain biodiversity?

 While this anchor experience is designed to open a door into topics like changes in ecosystems and resource availability, we’re going to focus this post on the genetics and mutations elements of this Curiosity Spark!
 [Stay tuned for the next installment – moving on to sexual reproduction and inherited traits!]
 Let’s dive in!